 As an Intern at LabKey, you’ll undertake challenging projects designed to offer both hands-on educational experience and valuable exposure to LabKey’s technologies, practices, procedures, clients and culture.
 You’ll be paired with a technical mentor to lead the way while you tackle well-matched projects that allow you to collaborate and create.
 As an integrated member of the product team you will work shoulder to shoulder with our talented Software and Test Engineers, Technical Writers, Program Managers, and Business Leaders.
 You will support various clients including Just Therapeutics, Oxford University, the Allen Institute for Cell Science, and more.

 In this position, you’ll fully experience the software development process and will contribute to furthering global research while strengthening your own knowledge base.
-You will gain experience producing sustainable open-source code, developing software in a professional environment, collaborate with a dynamic multi-disciplinary team, gain experience in agile methodologies and own daily scrum management.
+You will gain experience producing sustainable open-source code, developing software in a professional environment, collaborate with a dynamic multi-disciplinary team, and gain experience in agile methodologies.
 You will also gain experience interfacing with researchers and bioinformaticians to ensure the product being developed meets their unique needs and workflows.

 Interns are paired with an experienced developer to learn the LabKey ecosystem and the team’s development processes.
 This is real-world work experience in which interns are expected to perform at a fully functional level quickly.